tekanoma/GoStreamRecord/README.md

 ## Thanks

-Special thanks to [oliverjrose99](https://github.com/oliverjrose99) for the inspiration and their work on [Recordurbate](https://github.com/oliverjrose99/Recordurbate)
+Special thanks to [oliverjrose99](https://github.com/oliverjrose99) for the initial inspiration and their work on [Recordurbate](https://github.com/oliverjrose99/Recordurbate).
+Initial code of this project was directly inspired by their project.